jmarth/rates/README.md

 HOW TO:
 -------
-Copy IMGA rates xml table to a txt file and run script to make xls.
+Copy xml table to a txt file and run script to make xls.

 Switches:
 ---------